Furniture can be entirely transformed with something as easy as a simple flower transfer to give it a whole new lease of life.

 After removing the protective backing, I attached the transfer by using a ruler to scratch it off.
 It takes a bit of time as you have to rub over every section but is otherwise as simple as it sounds.

 To secure it in place well, I gently went over it with a microfibre cloth to press down any loose edges.

 Despite the piece already being sealed, I added wax to give it more depth.

 I started with a coat of clear wax and let it sit for about half an hour.

 With wax, it’s best to go back and buff it with a cloth (something that doesn’t leave fibres like a microfibre cloth) to take off any excess.

 This is before buffing…

 I then added black wax, primarily to enhance the details of the bobbles.
 I also think it gives it a smoky look which works well as it is a fire screen.

-I explained the process of using black wax in my bumblebee footstool transformation.
+I explained the process of using black wax on my bumblebee footstool.